pitfail/pitfail-reports/report1/report1.rst

 i.e. list of securities owned(stocks/derivatives).
 In addition to the securites currently owned by the player, the player is able to view his or her historical performance as measure by net worth.
-To add  a flavour of a game, players can monitor each other’s progress by viewing a feed of recent activity and browsing leaderboards.
+To add  a flavour of a game, players can monitor each other's progress by viewing a feed of recent activity and browsing leaderboards.
 Pitfail also offers aggregate feeds of recent activity.
-This allows a group of people to keep abreast of their friends’ or enemies’ activities.
-Pitfail provides the players with the ability to comments on other's trades when browsing recent activity or viewing another user’s portfolio.
+This allows a group of people to keep abreast of their friends' or enemies' activities.
+Pitfail provides the players with the ability to comments on other's trades when browsing recent activity or viewing another user's portfolio.
 These comments make players feel involved and part of a larger community.
-One additional feature Pitfail provides is the ability for players to “upvote” and “downvote” trades based on their opinion of trade.
+One additional feature Pitfail provides is the ability for players to "upvote" and "downvote" trades based on their opinion of trade.
 Pitfail can then rank users and assign status symbols (e.g. badges) to users with the strongest ability to vote predictively.
 This type of ranking appears to be unique to Pitfail.
-Another feature that appears to be unique to pitfail is that it allows users todesign their own securities (i.e futures or options) , thus creating new financial products.Even without a court system to enforce complex contracts, custom securities allow Pitfail’s users to a new financial environment.
+Another feature that appears to be unique to pitfail is that it allows users todesign their own securities (i.e futures or options) , thus creating new financial products.Even without a court system to enforce complex contracts, custom securities allow Pitfail's users to a new financial environment.

 As mentioned, Pitfail can be accessed via a website, twitter , Facebook and android interface.
 Each of these methods have their own purposes.
 As financial trades are